 (2) The CEO is not to decide the application unless the CEO has made a criminal record check in respect of the applicant.

-(3) If the CEO is not aware of —
+(3) If one or more conditions specified in the Table apply in relation to an applicant, the CEO is to decide the application in accordance with —

-(a) any offence of which the applicant has been convicted; or
+(a) if any one condition applies, the applicable provision opposite that condition; or

-(b) any offence (other than an offence that is neither a Class 1 offence nor a Class 2 offence) with which the applicant has been charged,
+(b) if more than one condition applies, the applicable provision opposite the condition that has the higher or highest item number in the Table.

+Table